Do I have to renew my membership?

 Who uses the Lawyer Referral Service?

-The LRS is designed to help people find a lawyer when they are looking for a lawyer to assist them in a particular area of law.
+The Lawyer Referral Service is designed to help people find a lawyer when they are looking for a lawyer to assist them in a particular area of law.
 The LRS is made possible though the co-operation of the legal profession.
-There is no fee charged by the Law Society for lawyers to participate in the Service, or for clients to use the Service.
-The Service is not available to Legal Aid clients.
+There is no fee charged by the Law Society for lawyers to participate in the Service, or for clients to use the LRS.
+The LRS is not available to Legal Aid clients.

 How does the Lawyer Referral Service work?